Teen injured in head-on collision with garbage truck

-A North Hill teen was taken by ambulance to a Youngstown hospital following a head-on collision with a garbage truck Tuesday morning.
+A North Hill teenager was taken by ambulance to a Youngstown hospital following a head-on collision with a garbage truck Tuesday morning.

 Neshannock Township police reported that a white Honda Civic driven by Daniel Thomas Minenok, 19, of East Euclid Avenue collided with a Waste Management truck driven by David M. Bortmes, 51, of Karns City, Pennsylvania, around 11:30 a.m. on Pulaski Road, where it meets West Euclid Avenue.